- We advise you to exercise normal safety precautions.

 Roads in urban areas vary, but are good by African standards.
 Driving outside major urban areas in Botswana can be hazardous due to poor road conditions, poor local driving practices and inadequate lighting.
 Wild animals and livestock often stray onto roads and have right of way.
 The Botswanans take injuries or deaths of their cattle by motorists very seriously.

 Road travel in Botswana often involves driving long distances in sparsely populated, harsh environments and careful planning is required.
 When travelling to remote desert areas, we recommend the use of a reputable guide and a four-wheel-drive vehicle which is well equipped with emergency provisions.
-For further advice, see our bulletin on Overseas Road Safety.
+For further advice, see our road travel page.

 When you are in Botswana, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.